GaniFatur/Kuliah/Pertemuan Akhir/README.md

 1. Clone from this repository: `git clone https://github.com/hendisantika/springboot-adminlte3-template.git`
 2. Navigate to the folder: `cd springboot-adminlte3-template`
 3. Run the application: `mvn clean spring-boot:run`
-4. Open your favorite browser: http://localhost:8080 (edit as you see fit)
+4. Open your favorite browser: http://localhost:8080 (port can be edited as you see fit)

 #### Images Screen shot